shettyprasadgithub076/Deep-Learning-Architectures-and-Optimization-Strategies-with-PyTorch/README.md

   - **Multi-Face Classification**: Handling multiple classes in face recognition tasks.
   - **HOG+NN for Object Localization**: Object localization on the MNIST dataset using HOG features and neural networks.

-## Highlights

-- **Regularization Techniques**: Implementation of dropout and weight initialization using the Xavier method.
-- **Batch Normalization**: Applied to stabilize and accelerate training.
-- **Convolutional Layers**: Detailed use of convolution, stride, padding, activation functions, and max pooling.

-This project serves as an extensive guide to developing, optimizing, and deploying deep learning models in PyTorch, with a focus on practical applications.